platinumazure/platinum-sheets/_posts/2020-11-14-tales-of-phantasia-fighting-of-the-spirit.md

 Not too much else to say here, honestly.
 This theme is perfect for throwdowns with the mighty Summon Spirits, with a driving rhythm emphasized by the relentless snare drum and highly syncopated melody.
-There are minor differences between the renditions in the two games; I actually like the *Tales of Phanatasia* version a little better because it never lets up (the one in *Tales of Symphonia* has a few sections where the rhythm eases back a little bit).
+There are minor differences between the renditions in the two games; I actually like the *Tales of Phantasia* version a little better because it never lets up (the one in *Tales of Symphonia* has a few sections where the rhythm eases back a little bit).
 All in all, this was a fun one to transcribe.